ojitha/ojitha.github.io/_posts/2022-04-08-Create-IGWndNAT-using-AWS.md

 [![Fig.1: Architect Diagram](/assets/images/2022-04-08-Create-IGWndNAT-using-AWS/image-20220410104530855.png)](/assets/images/2022-04-08-Create-IGWndNAT-using-AWS/image-20220410104530855.png){:target="_blank"}

-This post is continuation of the [AWS CFN - Create VPC and subnets]({% post_url 2022-04-01-Create VPC and subnets using AWS CFN %}).
+This post is a continuation of the [AWS CFN - Create VPC and subnets]({% post_url 2022-04-01-Create VPC and subnets using AWS CFN %}).

 <!--more-->